BuildingXwithJS/bxjs-wasm-markdown/README.md

 > Free open-source tutorial on rendering markdown via rust wasm module

-This repository contains code and related materials for [introduction to rust and wasm]() video.
+This repository contains code and related materials for [using rust to build wasm markdown renderer](https://youtu.be/ihybuCp9pnc) video.

 ## Project description